apache/couchdb-fauxton/tests.md

 The properties (`documents`, `databases`) map to a particular addon folder name (see `app/addons`).
 The values should be an array of tests that you don't want to run. `*` will flag all tests from being ran, otherwise you just enter the names of the files to omit.

+### Cleaning up old tests

+Each test run generates a new database.
+Sometimes these databases will not be removed.
+You can run `npm run remove-test-dbs` to clean up any left over databases.